patarapolw/pyhandsontable/README.md

 [![PyPI license](https://img.shields.io/pypi/l/pyhandsontable.svg)](https://pypi.python.org/pypi/pyhandsontable/)
 [![PyPI pyversions](https://img.shields.io/pypi/pyversions/pyhandsontable.svg)](https://pypi.python.org/pypi/pyhandsontable/)

-View a list of dictionaries or a 2-D array, in HandsOnTable, in Jupyter Notebook.
+View a list of JSON-serializable dictionaries or a 2-D array, in HandsOnTable, in Jupyter Notebook.

 Nested JSON renderer is also supported and is default.
 Image and markdown renderers are possible, but has to be extended.